-- Internet service is provided for Council business-related purposes with limited private use available. - They must adhere to measures implemented to protect corporate information against security attacks and unauthorised disclosure, as documented in the Information Security Policy.
-This Policy can be viewed on Webstar. - Internet usage is monitored by Council and a log of internet sites visited is maintained by Council (also see below under "Technology").
+- Internet service is provided for Council business-related purposes with limited private use available. - They must adhere to measures implemented to protect corporate information against security attacks and unauthorised disclosure, as documented in the Information Security Policy. - Internet usage is monitored by Council and a log of internet sites visited is maintained by Council (also see below under "Technology").
 The CEO (or nominee) reserves the right to periodically inspect this log to audit whether the service is being used for unauthorised purposes.